-- 1) supporting its country offices in accessing the technical expertise and funding they need for ensuring that: - food security projects are effectively complemented with nutrition practicesimproving and diarrhoea-reducing components - emergency responses contribute towards protecting the nutritional status of pregnant women and children under two - nutrition-related interventions effectively empower women and engage men, mothers-in-law and peers in improving children's nutrition - developing its expertise and maximizing the effective use of behaviour change strategies and adult learning approaches - 3) establishing strategic partnerships for enhancing the quality, scale and impact of its nutrition programming (see page 7) - 4) increasing its capacity to 1) generate evidence and realistic recommendations for effective approaches to improving nutritional status; and 2) lobby policy makers, donors and practitioners for required changes
+Supporting its country offices in accessing the technical expertise and funding they need for ensuring that:

+→ food security projects are effectively complemented with nutrition practicesimproving and diarrhoea-reducing components → emergency responses contribute towards protecting the nutritional status of pregnant women and children under two → nutrition-related interventions effectively empower women and engage men, mothers-inlaw and peers in improving children's nutrition → WASH interventions follow all relevant SWAP guidance and effective techniques for preventing WASH-related infections of infants are explored Developing its expertise and maximizing the effective use of behaviour change strategies and adult learning approaches

+Establishing strategic partnerships for enhancing the quality, scale and impact of its nutrition security programming (see page 8)

+Increasing its capacity to: 1. generate evidence and realistic ecommendations for effective approaches to improving nutritional status and its underlying causes 2. lobby policy makers, donors and practitioners for required changes the following indicators: